Nitrokey/nitrokey-documentation/syntax.rst

 This is a text that needs to be translated automatically.
 This is another Line to be translated.

-* This is a test if an automatic translation ist added as translation of a message.
+* This is one more test if an automatic translation ist added as a translation of a message in the new weblate version.